doublesecretagency/craft-starratings/docs/graphql-support.md

 # GraphQL Support

 :::warning Support for GraphQL is in BETA
 GraphQL support is currently experimental.
-Please proceed with caution.
+Please proceed with caution!
 :::

 ## Enabling GraphQL support

 Before you can enable GraphQL support for Star Ratings:
- - You must be using Craft [Pro](https://craftcms.com/knowledge-base/upgrading-to-craft-pro) edition (which supports GraphQL).
+ - Your Craft site must be the [Pro edition](https://craftcms.com/knowledge-base/upgrading-to-craft-pro).
- - GraphQL must be [enabled](https://craftcms.com/docs/3.x/config/config-settings.html#enablegql) for Craft.
+ - Your Craft site must have [GraphQL enabled](https://craftcms.com/docs/3.x/config/config-settings.html#enablegql).

 If both of those criteria are met, you may then enable GraphQL support within Star Ratings.